What is glaucoma?

 How much does the treatment cost?

-If you’re an NHS patient, all your treatment costs with Newmedica are fully covered, with no additional cost to you.
+If the Newmedica clinic that you choose is able to offer the treatment through the NHS, then all of your treatment costs with Newmedica are fully covered, with no additional cost to you.

 Here are our private glaucoma treatment prices: